MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Project delivery

-The phase in project management where the planned project outcomes, products, or services are provided to stakeholders or clients according to the project's objectives and scope.
+Project delivery is the phase of project management where the planned project outcomes, products, or services are provided to stakeholders or clients according to the project's objectives and scope.

 ### Project estimate